Investor's sentiment in multi-agent model of the continuous double auction: Description of the model.

 \quad

+In our model bulls correspond to Ask takers and bears correspond to Bid takers.
 If an Ask taker submit buy order then she buys at the price $n$.
 If a Bid taker submits market a sell order then she sells at the price $n-1$.
 If an Ask/Bid taker sends the order and takes a contract on the Ask/Bid then immediately the Bid/Ask maker fills the emptied level.
 Therefore the dynamics of the book are determined by Ask/Bid takers.
-We consider the following stochastic process where $x(t)$ everywhere below denotes the level of ask at the moment $t$, and $L(t), M(t)$ are two slowly changing functions of time $t$ measuring what the market participants (bulls = Ask takers and bears = Bid takers) take to be the fair price of the security.
+We consider the following stochastic process where $x(t)$ everywhere below denotes the level of ask at the moment $t$, and $L(t), M(t)$ are two slowly changing functions of time $t$ measuring what the market participants take to be the fair price of the security.
 Ask takers send the ''buy market'' orders with times between them being independent and exponentially distributed at the rate The number $c$ is some positive constant.
 When such an order arrives, the level of ask changes from $n$ to $n+1$.
 Bid takers similarly send ''sell market'' orders at the rate

 When this happens the level of ask changes from $n$ to $n-1$.